Birth to 3 Program: First 1,000 Days Toolkit for Health and Child Care Professionals

-The Tips for Birth to 3 Program Referrals, P-02939 (PDF) helps health and child care professionals, educators, child welfare staff, and others who work with children understand their role in the Birth to 3 Program network:
+The Tips for Birth to 3 Program Referrals, P-02939, (PDF) helps those who work with children understand their role in the Birth to 3 Program network.
+This includes:

-- Keep a copy in your offices for staff to access.
+- Keep a copy in your office for staff to access.

-- Send to staff in an internal email to remind them about their role in the Birth to 3 Program Referral Network.
+- Email to staff to remind them about their role in the Birth to 3 Program referral network.

-These documents help professionals anticipate questions families might have about early intervention or the Birth to 3 Program, and gives them answers to those questions.
+These checklists can help you answer questions families might have about early intervention or the Birth to 3 Program.

 - Send this resource to staff who interact with families to make sure they have talking points about the Birth to 3 Program.

-- Print off your own copy and keep it in your offices for staff to access.
+- Print off your own copy.
+Keep it in your office for staff to access.